Ukrainian Ground Forces: War in Donbas (2014–2022)

+Ukrainian soldier in the aftermath of the Siege of Sloviansk on 9 July 2014.

 In the early months of the war in Donbas that erupted in 2014 the Armed Forces were widely criticised for their poor equipment and inept leadership, forcing Internal Affairs Ministry forces like the National Guard and the territorial defence battalions to take on the brunt of the fighting in the first months of the war.

 By February 2018 the Ukrainian Armed Forces were larger and better equipped, numbering 200,000 active-service military personnel.
 Most of the volunteer soldiers of the territorial defence battalions were integrated into the Ukrainian army.

 Within the reporting period of 16 November 2017 to 15 February 2018 a United Nations OHCHR monitoring mission documented 115 cases of credible allegations of human rights abuses committed by Russia and its proxy forces.
 The nature of the crimes ranges from enforced disappearances, looting of civilian property, torture, rape and sexual violence up to political repression and extrajudicial killings.